Andean fox (Lycalopex culpaeus), resting near the Miscanti y Miniques Lakes, Atacama, Chile. (Photo copyright © by Kaj Halberg)

 Tracks of red fox in snow, covering a frozen pond, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

-Bat-eared fox (Otocyon megalotis)
+Otocyon megalotis Bat-eared fox

 The generic and specific names both refer to these ears.
-Otocyon is derived from the Greek, otus (‘ear’) and cyon (‘dog’), megalotis also from the Greek, mega (‘large’) and otus (‘ear’).
-Besides giving an acute sense of hearing, the large ears also serve as an aid in thermoregulation.
+Otocyon is derived from the Greek otus (‘ear’) and cyon (‘dog’), and megalotis from the Greek mega (‘large’) and again otus (‘ear’).
+Besides giving an acute sense of hearing, the large ears also serve as an aid in thermo-regulation.

 The preferred habitat of the bat-eared fox is short-grass savannas, in which it hunts for primarily invertebrates.
 Like the black-backed jackal, it occurs in two widely separated geographical area, from Ethiopia and South Sudan southwards to Tanzania, and from southern Zambia and Angola, south to South Africa.